concur/developer.concur.com/api-alpha/receipts/apidoc.markdown

 -  [Car](#Car) - A receipt for a car rental
 -  [Air](#Air) - A receipt for air travel
 -  [Japan Public Transport](#JPT) - A receipt for a JPT train ride

-This page documents the Receipts 4.0 API currently in development.
-The information on this page is intended for reference purposes and will evolve until the API is made public.

 The following API calls are explained on this page: